lypoluz/godot-xr-tools/_docs/concepts/origin.md

 never works.
 Consider the following where the XR Origin is simply rotated:
 ![Origin Rotation Only]({{ site.url }}/assets/img/origin/origin_rotation_only.png)

 The center 0/0/0 of the XR Origin did not move.
-As player was not standing at the center of the XR Origin, they were moved when the origin rotated - similar to standing on a rotating carousel.
+As the player was not standing at the center of the XR Origin, they were moved when the origin rotated - similar to standing on a rotating carousel.
 Correctly rotating the player to face in a different direction involves having to translate the XR Origin in such a way that